Olga Stein

 Toronto, Canada

-Olga Stein studied English and cultural studies at York University.
+Moscow-born Olga Stein studied English and cultural studies at York University.
 She has a PhD in contemporary Canadian fiction and cultural institutions.
 Stein teaches communications, sociology of sport, and modern and contemporary Canadian and American literature.
 Before embarking on a PhD, Stein served as the chief editor of the literary review magazine, Books in Canada.
-More recently, Stein was the non-fiction editor for WordCity Literary Journal (a multi-genre, global online literary journal, https://wordcitylit.ca/), and contributed critical essays, editorials, interviews, and poems.
-Stein’s literary reviews are published by The Great Lakes Review on a regular basis.
-Stein’s debut poetry collection, Love Songs: Prayers to Gods, Not Men will come out on July 31, 2025.
+More recently, Stein served as the non-fiction editor for WordCity Literary Journal, a multi-genre, global online literary journal (https://wordcitylit.ca/), and contributed critical essays, editorials, interviews, and poems.
+Stein’s literary reviews are published by The Great Lakes Review regularly.
+Stein’s debut poetry collection, Love Songs: Prayers to Gods, Not Men was published on July 31, 2025.

 Bookshelf